andrewcho-dev/opsconductor-ng/implementation_plan.md

 ## 🎉 **CONCLUSION**

 OpsConductor has successfully evolved from a basic automation tool to a comprehensive enterprise automation platform.
-With 9 phases complete and 4 advanced phases planned, the system provides robust Windows and Linux automation capabilities with enterprise-grade security, scalability, and user experience.
+With 10 phases complete and 3 advanced phases planned, the system provides robust Windows and Linux automation capabilities with enterprise-grade security, scalability, user experience, and automated target discovery.

 The upcoming phases will transform OpsConductor into a visual programming platform for automation workflows, establishing it as a leader in the infrastructure automation space.